stevejgordon/AspNetCoreDockerWorkshop/activities/13-UnitTests.md

 13. Run the unit test via your preferred test runner.

-*If you prefer to do this via the command line you can run the following command from your solution root directory*
+14. You can also execute the test via the dotnet CLI.
+Run the following command from your solution root directory...

 ```dotnet test test/SampleApi.Test/SampleApi.Test.csproj```